 "Together we can make a difference.
 We have a responsibility to the public interest. "

 Through all this, RoseMarie still finds time to explore her love of cultural heritage.
-She has worked for several historic institutions across the country and is a member the Florida Trust and the Florida Association of Museums.
-Rosemarie is proud to have worked with the Marco Island Historical Society for nearly two years.
-She currently volunteers with Friends of Fakahatchee Strand Preserve State Park.
+She is a member the Florida Trust and is proud to have previously worked with the Marco Island Historical Society.
+She has volunteered with Friends of Fakahatchee Strand Preserve State Park and Florida State Parks.